 - Preheat oven to 350 degrees.
 Grease one 8 or 9” cake pan well.

 - Whisk together cocoa, flour, sugar, baking soda, baking powder, and salt.
 Add 1/4 cup warm water, milk, yogurt, oil, and vanilla and stir until smooth (don’t overmix).

 - Pour batter into prepared pan.
 Bake, rotating once, until tester inserted in center comes out clean, about 18 minutes for a 9” pan.

 - To make frosting: stir the sugar and cocoa powder into the yogurt until smooth.
-This works best if you sift the cocoa powder first to avoid lumps, but is not necessary, especially if the receiving end won’t care.
+This works best if you sift the cocoa powder first to avoid lumps, but is not necessary.

 - To assemble, cut cooled cake layer into six wedges.
 Spread frosting between layers and along the back of the cake, if you wish.
 I only used five wedges to make five layers and crumbled the remaining piece to decorate the back of the cake.
 You could also use the remaining layer to make a cake ball, or stamp into cake shapes, or eat.